The Children of Dudley James Ponting & Grace Florence Pyne

 For a picture and some details of Rev Canon Henry Falconer Barclay Mackay click here

-The relationship with Margaret Ellen Mellor is unclear.
-Margaret had been born on 28 April 1872 the daughter of Alfred Mellor (18 May 1842 to 18 March 1931) and Ellen Paget (15 November 1842 to 12 March 1880), the middle of six daughters. she was old enough to be Maud's mother!
+The relationship with Margaret Ellen Mellor is unclear had been born on 28 April 1872 the daughter of Alfred Mellor (18 May 1842 to 18 March 1931) and Ellen Paget (15 November 1842 to 12 March 1880), the middle of six daughters.
+She was old enough to be Maud's mother!
 In 1911 she was living with her father (now a JP), step-mother and siblings in Kensington.
-The connection with the Mackays and why Maud would have adopted her surname is unclear.
-When Margaret Ellen Mellor, spinster died on 4 June 1940, probate was granted to Maud Jeanette Mary Mellor!).
+The connection with the Mackay's and why Maud would have adopted her surname is unclear).

-"Gayer" is understood that he worked abroad as an engineer and this seems to be confirmed by various ships passenger lists
+"Gayer" is understood to have worked abroad as an engineer and this seems to be confirmed by various ships passenger lists

 - On 26 February 1927 Leonard W Starbuck sailed 1st class on the 'Mahana' from London to Colombo, Ceylon.
 The passenger list describes him as a 23 year old engineer.
 Interestingly he gives his last address in the United Kingdom as 26 Castellain Road.
 He also indicates that his usual place of residence was in England.